wzulfikar/lifelog/learning_process/react_js.md

 ## Pete Hunt: React - Rethinking Best Practices
 *JSConf.asia 2013*
-- Templates encourage a poor separation of concerns
+- Templates encourage a poor separation of concerns.
+And so are Angular-style directives
+- Templates separate technology, not concerns.
+And they do it by being deliberately underpowered
 - "View-Model" tightly couples template to display logic
 - Display logic & markup are highly cohesive: they both show the UI
--

 - React's Design
  - Re-render the whole app on every update